firefly-iii/docs/new-docs/advanced-installation/authentication.md

 By default Firefly III uses the "eloquent" driver that allows users to register and login locally.
 This is based on the user's email address.

-Firefly III will allow just one user to register itself after which registration will be blocked.
+Firefly III will allow one user to register itself after which registration will be blocked.
 The user who first registered is made administrator and can change the setting over at `/admin` to allow others to register.

 ## Remote user

 Firefly III supports [RFC 3875](https://tools.ietf.org/html/rfc3875#section-4.1.10) which means your users can authenticate using the `REMOTE_USER` header.
 When you enable this method, an authentication proxy in front of Firefly III MUST be set up to care of the user's login and authentication.
-This allows you to use advanced login methods like hardware tokens, single sign-on, fingerprint readers and more.
+This lets you to use advanced login methods like hardware tokens, single sign-on, fingerprint readers and more.
 Once the authentication proxy says you're logged in, it will forward you to Firefly III.

 A very popular tool that can do this [Authelia](https://www.authelia.com/docs/).